mockoon/mockoon.com/content/docs/latest/serving-over-tls.md

 ---

-Mockoon supports serving your mock API over TLS with a self signed certificate.
-You can activate this option for each environment independently:
+Mockoon supports serving your mock API over TLS with a self-signed certificate by default.
+You can also provide your certificate and trusted CA certificates.

+## Activate the TLS option

+You can activate the TLSoption for each environment independently.
 Open the **Environment Settings** by clicking on the tab at the top of the window:

 ![click on the settings tab](/images/docs/v1.17.0/open-environment-settings.png)